leo1oel/lmms-engine/docs/models/bagel.md

 An example dataset is available on `https://huggingface.co/datasets/kcz358/bagel-example`

-### 2. Ovewrite config or load from converted weight
+### 2. Overwrite config or load from converted weight

 Since the original Bagel config is not hf compatible and can't be used in AutoConfig, we prepare a config here `https://huggingface.co/kcz358/bagel_hf/blob/main/config.json`.
 Please overwrite this json file to the original `config.json` in the Bagel model path

-You can also load from `https://huggingface.co/lmms-lab/BAGEL-7B-MoT-ver.LE` which we converted bagel into hf safetensor weight.
+You can also load from `https://huggingface.co/lmms-lab/BAGEL-7B-MoT-ver.LE` where we converted bagel into hf safetensor weight.
 The weight are the same with the original weights.

 ### 3. Configure Training